PauloSTDev/basic_dart2/README.md

 Are used to assign value to variable (variable = value, fistNumber = 10).
 If we want to set value to a variable only if the variable is null then we can use null assignment operator (variableName ??= value, firstName ??= "Paul").

 We can use ?? too (variable = variable ?? value) If the variable is null so the value will be assigned to the variable.

+### Compound Assignment Operators
+Combine an operation with an assignment, always are combined with an assignment operator and arithmetic operator or relational operator.